 In addition to liver damage and joint pain, jaundice and other complications can result from hepatitis C. Jaundice is a yellowing of the skin and of the white part of the eye.
 This is sometimes the symptom people notice that prompts them to get tested for hepatitis C. Other symptoms that are potentially caused by hepatitis C include:

 - dark urine

 - grey stools

 Sexual contact with someone who has hepatitis C may result in the transmission of the disease.
-So can exposure to needles and other objects that have come into contact with the blood of a hepatitis C patient.
+So can exposure to needles and other objects that have come into contact with the blood of someone with hepatitis C.

 Blood transfusions prior to 1992 are also suspected in the transmission of the virus.
 Anyone who had a transfusion before that time should be screened for hepatitis C. You should also be screened if you have used needles to take illegal drugs, gotten a tattoo, or worked in a healthcare position in which you were exposed to blood samples.

-Hepatitis C can be a life-threatening disease, but it is treatable.
+Hepatitis C can be a life-threatening disease, but it’s treatable.
 The key is to find out your risk (or whether you have the disease) before joint pain and other problems set in.
 You should take steps to lower your risk of exposure to the hepatitis C virus, and get screened if you’re in a high-risk group.
-If you are diagnosed, follow your treatment plan to the letter.
+If you’re diagnosed, follow your treatment plan closely.